Old Tainan Magistrate Residence

-The Old Tainan Magistrate Residence (原臺南縣知事官邸 (原台南县知事官邸, Yuán Táinán Xiàn Zhīshì Guāndǐ)) or The Clock Building is a historical residence in East District, Tainan, Taiwan.
+The Old Tainan Magistrate Residence (原臺南縣知事官邸 (原台南县知事官邸, Yuán Táinán Xiàn Zhīshì Guāndǐ)) or The Clock Building is a historical residential building in East District, Tainan, Taiwan.

 History

 Empire of Japan

 The magistrate residence building was originally constructed in 1900 as the residence for the Tainan Prefecture Governor Imai Konichi (今井艮一).
 In November 1901, the Cho administrative system was established, and the minister was moved to the nearby Tainan Minister's Residence.
 The magistrate residence building was then managed by Tainan Hall.
-Part of it was then lend to the army but was changed to serve as the Brigade Magistrate Residence.
+Part of it was then lend to the army but was changed to become the Brigade Magistrate Residence.
 When Tainan Governor the Empire of Japan royal family came to visit Tainan, the magistrate residence building was named Tainan Governor's Residence.
-In 1920, prefectures changed to counties and Tainan Minister was assigned to be Tainan Prefecture Governor.
+In 1920, prefectures continued to change and Tainan Minister was assigned to be Tainan Prefecture Governor.
 The official residence of the governor was changed back to the magistrate residence building and was named Tainan Prefecture Magistrate Residence.
-In 1936, an underground air-raid shelter was built at the southeast side of the building due to the Second Sino-Japanese War.
+In 1936, an underground air raid shelter was built at the southeast side of the building due to the Second Sino-Japanese War.
 Fortunately, the building survived the war.